kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 The second shopping trip for Adrenal Alacrities depends on whether or not you get an Alacrity on the Endar Spire.
 Scouts are guaranteed an Adrenal Alacrity in their initial footlocker, while Scoundrels must rely on an unlikely random drop.
 An Alacrity can drop randomly either when recruiting Trask or when looting the Sith Heavy Trooper in the Starboard Section.
 Both opportunities are only a 1 in 240 chance, meaning you have a net 0.83% chance of getting at least one random Alacrity on Spire.

 Your second shopping trip should be:
-- With no Spire Alacrity: Shop with Zelka, skip Dantooine and Manaan
-- With one Spire Alacrity but no other random Alacrity: Skip Zelka, Shop at Dantooine, Skip Manaan
-- With one Spire Alacrity and at least 1 other random Alacrity: Skip Zelka and Dantooine, Shop on Manaan
+- With Zelka: Only if you are a Scoundrel that did not get a random Alacrity drop on Endar Spire
+- On Dantooine: If you have no Alacrities at the start of Dantooine; this will happen as a Scout with no random Taris alacrities, or a Scoundrel with Spire Alacrity but no others
+- On Manaan: If you have no Alacrities at the start of Manaan; this will only happen if you have not shopped at either previous location

 As noted, the chance of a random Spire Alacrity is extremely low, so Scoundrels will almost always be shopping with Zelka, whereas Scouts should never shop with Zelka and will usually shop on Dantooine.
 Shopping on Dantooine is 10-11s faster than shopping with Zelka.
-Shopping on Manaan will be extremely rare, but saves about 4s over shopping on Dantooine if you are that lucky.
+Shopping on Manaan will be extremely rare, but saves about 4s over shopping on Dantooine if you are that fortunate.

+You should only have to do one of these shopping trips unless you use extra Alacrities somewhere, either because MC dies somewhere on Taris or you accidentally use one where you shouldn't have.

 ### Other Random Loot